History Has Its Eyes on Us with Paul Oakley Stovall and Joanne B. FreemanJuly 1, 2020

 Paul Oakley Stovall is an actor, playwright, and activist, who currently plays the role of George Washington in the first national tour of Lin-Manuel Miranda’s Tony-winning hit musical Hamilton: An American Musical.
 His play Immediate Family was featured at the Goodman Theatre.
 His musical Clear was chosen for the Eugene O’Neill National Playwrights/Music Theatre Conference and his play The Hunted (co-written with Evan Linder) was a 2017 Finalist.
 As an actor, he has appeared off-Broadway in Tony-winner Mary Zimmerman’s Notebooks of Leonardo da Vinci and at Lincoln Center in the world premiere of Dessa Rose.
 National tours include RENT and Once on This Island, and he starred in the world premiere of Seito Ren-San’s Otonari No Dasso Hei in Tokyo.
 Film credits include Robert Altman’s The Company and John Cameron Mitchell’s Shortbus.
 Television credits include Empire (Fox), Chicago Fire (NBC), Shameless and The Chi (Showtime).
 He also was a staff writer on Survivor’s Remorse (STARZ).
 Stovall spent six years as an advance staff lead and media logistics coordinator for First Lady Michelle Obama, after spending a year as a Press Lead for President Obama.

-History Has Its Eyes on Us is part of the Museum's week-long Virtual Fourth of July Celebration, sponsored by Bank of America, with free, digital experiences that include the latest in our Meet the Revolution! series featuring interviews with historic interpreters Noah Lewis and Kalela Williams, family programs for Wawa Welcome America, Read the Revolution Speaker Series with Caitlin Fitz, a Hamilton watch party marking the premiere of the film adaptation on Disney Plus, and much more.
+History Has Its Eyes on Us was part of the Museum's week-long Virtual Fourth of July Celebration, sponsored by Bank of America, with free, digital experiences that include the latest in our Meet the Revolution! series featuring interviews with historic interpreters Noah Lewis and Kalela Williams, family programs for Wawa Welcome America, Read the Revolution Speaker Series with Caitlin Fitz, a Hamilton watch party marking the premiere of the film adaptation on Disney Plus, and much more.